rharris-nitro/pythonExercise1/docs/how-to-git.md

 - `-d|-D <branch-to-delete>` deletes or force deletes a specified branch.
 - `-a` shows all of the branches, local and remote.
+- IMPORTANT: make sure to push branch to remote so it is seen --> `git push origin <branch>`

 ### fetch: